-I find it fascinating how categories such as “love” and “hate” that are so deeply rooted in reality are able give life to all, regardless of the superficiality from which one draws upon them.
+I find it fascinating how categories such as “love” and “hate” that are so deeply rooted in reality are able to give life to all, regardless of the superficiality from which one draws upon them.
 Here, they are understood as attitudes or, perhaps better, perspectives.
-And while in employing this terms the video is able to effectively transmit a message; at the same time, we need to be careful so as to not fall into misconceptions.
+And while in employing these terms the video is able to effectively transmit a message; at the same time, we need to be careful so as to not fall into misconceptions.

 The video, in my viewpoint, has a potential danger, in that it sells one of those typical messages that we find in self-help books: think happy thoughts and everything will be peachy.
 It is important to understand that obtaining an attitude of love is more than just an external pruning of our negative thoughts.
 The decision to love must take root in every dimension of the person: thoughts, feelings, and actions.
 Each one of these complements the other.
 Telling yourself repeatedly to think “positive” towards others is certainly good and helpful; nevertheless, it becomes ineffective and repressive if you never take concrete steps to discover and address what’s causing such a negative experience.

 And still, we must go even further.
 We must frankly ask ourselves: “Why should I love?”
 Because it’s more pleasant?
 More effective?
 For pure duty’s sake?
 And what happens when the other explicitly rejects us or refuses to work to resolve the differences?
 To uncover the answer, we must fully perceive the significance of sin and of Christ’s overwhelming response of love that was poured out on the Cross for each and every person.